XunjingW/blackjacksolitaire/README.md

 # Blackjack Solitaire Game
-Implemented the game to play in my IDE consle following this online version of the same game: https://www.solitairenetwork.com/solitaire/blackjack-square-solitaire-game.html
+Implemented the blackjack solitaire game to play in my IDE consle following this online version of the same game: https://www.solitairenetwork.com/solitaire/blackjack-square-solitaire-game.html

 Game rules available above as well.